umakantv/design-patterns/README.md

 Decorator Pattern also takes care of this very well.

 > We should not apply Open-Closed Principle in areas of code that needs to be extended.
 Applying the Open-Closed Priniciple EVERYWHERE is wasterful and unnecessary, and can lead to complex, hard-to-understand code.

+### Dependency Inversion Principle

+Depend upon abstractions.
+Do not depend upon concrete classes.

+*High-level* components should not depend upon *low-level* components, rather they should both depend on *abstractions*.

+When we depend upon concrete classes, our code is bound to change when the behavior of concrete classes changes, which is more often than changes to abstractions.
+With abstractions, we are less likely to dsiturb the dependent classes.